Onesimus and Philemon Had a Big Problem. (It’s the Same Problem YOU Have, too!)

 Between Malachi and Matthew

 During the time between the Testaments, Israel suffered at the hands of invaders and despots who destroyed their temple and deported their leaders.
 In the midst of their devastation there were always glimpses of hope, and they were always a people who clung stubbornly to the idea that God would redeem them and love them through the coming Messiah.
+In fact, the plan of redemption is a striking counterpoint to the harsh times and messages about coming judgement.
 Even while predicting gloom and doom, men like Zephaniah and Malachi provided striking images of joy that included a tender lullaby or a frolicking calf…

 The richness and depth of the Old Testament tell the story of God’s revelation.
 He is the Creator who made all things.
 He is the Lord who walked with Adam and Enoch.
 Because he valued relationships, He identified himself to Moses as the God of Abraham, Isaac, and Jacob.
 Working through the Old Testament provides a rich historical and spiritual backdrop that offers insight about the Coming King.